MansoorMajeed/thenomadbits.com/content/post/2020-02-12-indians-indonesia-transit-visa-for-kul/index.md

 ## Backstory

 I have been running around in India in my motorcycle for a few years now.
-But by no means am I a regular international traveller.
-My first ever international trip was to Indonesia, in 2020.
-And with that came a lot of surprises.
+My first ever international trip was to Indonesia And with that came a lot of surprises.

 I booked a flight ticket from Bangalore to Surabaya (I wanted to visit the ever so famous volcano, Mount Bromo - more on that on a future post).
 Considering how inexperienced I was, I didn't think much at first.
 As any broke traveller would do, I booked the cheapest flight option from Bangalore to Surabaya.
 It costed me around 14,000 INR (195 USD) which is  a fairly cheap price.